raquelpanapalen/nlp_narrative_classification/README.md

 | 5    | Basic Transformer       | 0.22300         | 0.21100             | 0.16000       | 0.20700           |

 These results provide a benchmark for evaluating the performance of narrative classification models on the given dataset.

+### Estimation of results:

+The **LSTM** model performed the best, with the highest F1 macro coarse (0.194) and fine (0.268) scores, though its fine-grained performance showed variability.

+The additional data from the EN+HI (translated) and EN+BG (translated) models did not significantly improve performance due to the unbalanced nature of the dataset across languages (comparison in [data_comparison.ipynb](notebooks/data_comparison.ipynb)).
+The dataset includes varying amounts of data for each language, which can lead to biased model training.
+As a result, the models struggle with fine-grained classification tasks, particularly for less-represented languages.
+This imbalance hinders the generalization of the model, affecting its ability to perform consistently across different language domains.

+The **SVM** and **Basic Transformer** models ranked lower, with the Transformer showing the weakest fine-grained performance.